i-am-grub/VRxC_ELRS/README.md

 6. Enter the backpack bind phrase (for race control from the director's transmitter)
 7. Build the firmware
 8. Follow [this guide](https://nuclearquads.github.io/vrxc) to flash the on board ESP32.
 Instead of downloading the backpack bin files, use the files built with the configurator.

+#### Flashing ELRS Netpack

+1. Download the [netpack-installer](https://github.com/i-am-grub/netpack-installer) plugin from the community plugins list
+2. Connect the required ESP32 devkit to your timer
+3. In the `ELRS Netpack Firmware` panel (found on the `Settings` page), select the serial port of the connected device and press the `Flash Netpack Firmware` button.

 ### Installing the RotorHazard Plugin